Hunterszone/exorcism-lang/README.md

 ## How to build the compiler installer for Linux

-Starts the Linux container that compiles the Python scripts using PyInstaller:
+1. Start the Linux container that compiles the Python scripts using PyInstaller:

 ```
 MSYS_NO_PATHCONV=1 docker run --rm -v "//$(pwd):/app" -w "/app" python:3.11-slim bash -c "